VerifyTests/Verify.EntityFramework/readme.md

 ### DbContext spanning

-`StartRecording` can be called on different DbContext instances (built from the same options) and the results will be aggregated.
+`Recording.Start()` can be called on different DbContext instances (built from the same options) and the results will be aggregated.

 <!-- snippet: MultiDbContexts -->
 <a id='snippet-MultiDbContexts'></a>